 This programme is run over two days, with the potential for add-on modules that help to create a context for ongoing learning, mentoring and coaching.
 It focuses on the transition from manager/leader to facilitator/collaborator and servant/partner.
 It is a practical and effective programme to transform leaders into skilled facilitators and mentors.
 The true foundation of leadership is not power but genuine authority, born out of the deliberate practice of transformative disciplines.

-The programme is a good balance of spiritual insight and facilitation processes designed to:
+The programme is a good balance of leadership perspectives and facilitation processes designed to:

 - Explore the invisible components of leadership and what it takes to be a true role model in the work and community context.

 - Give leaders tools and processes to manage their own lives and work successfully with colleagues.